ardanlabs/python-go/py-in-mem/README.md

 I'd like to start by thanking the awesome people at the (aptly named) `#darkarts` channel in [Gophers Slack](https://gophers.slack.com/) for their help and insights.

 The code we wrote here is tricky and error prone so you should have some tight performance goals before going down this path.
-Benchmarking on my machine shows this code is about 45 times faster than the equivalent [gRPC code](https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html) code.
+Benchmarking on my machine shows this code is about 45 times faster than the equivalent [gRPC code](https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html) code, the function call overhead (without the outliers calculation time) is about 237 times faster.
 Even though I'm programming in Go for 10 years and in Python close to 25 - I learned some new things.